 Still in Oxford, I am Distinguished Research Fellow of the Uehiro Centre for Practical Ethics and Senior Member of the Faculty of Philosophy, and Research Associate and Fellow in Information Policy of the Department of Computer Science.
 Outside Oxford, I am Adjunct Professor (“Distinguished Scholar in Residence”) of the Department of Economics, American University, Washington D.C.

 My research concerns primarily Digital Ethics (aka Information and Computer Ethics), the Philosophy of Information, and the Philosophy of Technology.
 My other research interests include Epistemology, Philosophy of Logic, and the History and Philosophy of Scepticism.
 I have published over a 150 papers in these areas, in many anthologies and peer-reviewed journals.
-My works have been translated into many languages, including Arabic, Chinese, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Lithuanian, Persian, Polish, Portuguese, Russian, and Spanish.
+My works have been translated into many languages, including Arabic, Chinese, Czech, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Lithuanian, Persian, Polish, Portuguese, Russian, and Spanish.

 My lifetime project is a tetralogy (not my term) on the foundation of the philosophy of information, called Principia Philosophiae Informationis.
 I have completed three-quarter of it.
 Best scenario, it will probably take me another decade to complete it, not least because I might have to add a fifth volume.